This story was originally published in July 2020, updated and republished in June 2024.

 Flying Huntsman 105 Defender Pickup

-Compared to the standard Land Rover, this 105 Defender finds a hood 400mm longer and a wider stance of 150mmm.
-Kahn’s new pickup also gets wider, extended front and rear wings with vents and apertures, new headlights, a new front bumper with lights, side vents, and those menacing 18-inch rollers in matt black.
+Compared to the standard Land Rover, this 105 Defender has a hood 400mm longer and a 150 mm wider stance.
+Kahn’s new pickup also gets wider, with extended front and rear wings with vents and apertures, new headlights, a new front bumper with lights and side vents, and those menacing 18-inch rollers in matt black.

 Flying Huntsman 105 Longnose

-The Land Rover Defender Flying Huntsman 105 Longnose or, “105 Longnose” as its commonly referred to, has an extra 15 inches to its wheel base compared to the standard 90-inch wheel base found on most Land Rovers.
+The Land Rover Defender Flying Huntsman 105 Longnose, or “105 Longnose” as it is commonly referred to, has an extra 15 inches to its wheelbase compared to the standard 90-inch wheelbase found on most Land Rovers.
 Much like those before it, it comes equipped with a 6.2-liter LS3 V8 engine that boasts 400-plus horsepower and a six-speed automatic transmission.
-As a safety precaution to make sure the 105 Longnose would have enough power to stop or drive over any terrain traditional Land Rover Defender brakes and suspensions were upgraded.
+As a safety precaution to make sure the 105 Longnose would have enough power to stop or drive over any terrain, traditional Land Rover Defender brakes and suspensions were upgraded.

 Defender LXV Special Edition

-When Land Rover held their 65th birthday at Packingston Estate (the ground where their off-roading vehicles were tested, even from the very first model in 1948 through the 1970’s) there was quite the slice of birthday cake delivered by a Lynx military helicopter.
-This model is especially a significant one in that it has been limited to 65 units in the ‘Santorini Black’ model; this exhibits what a truly special and once in a lifetime opportunity there is to own one of these vehicles.
+When Land Rover held their 65th birthday at Packingston Estate (the ground where their off-roading vehicles were tested, even from the very first model in 1948 through the 1970s), there was quite the slice of birthday cake delivered by a Lynx military helicopter.
+This model is especially significant in that it has been limited to 65 units in the ‘Santorini Black’ model; this exhibits what a truly special and once-in-a-lifetime opportunity there is to own one of these vehicles.